krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - __launch template__: standardizes setup of EC2 instances (os, ec2 type, security-group etc.).
 Can use used with outher aws services (other then auto-scaling group
 - you can dynamically changing scaling policies
-- instance purhcase option: on demand or spot
+- instance purchase option: on demand or spot
 - allocation strategies: lowest price, price capacity optiized,
 - termination policy: defines what instances are terminated first
   - default: even distribution accross AZ, except if instance is in 'protected' status, oldest template first, closest to next billing hour